inferno-framework/davinci-plan-net-test-kit/README.md

 ### Local Inferno Instance

-- Download the source code from this repository
+- Download the source code from this repository.
-- Open a terminal in the directory containing the downloaded code
+- Open a terminal in the directory containing the downloaded code.
-- In the terminal, run `setup.sh`
+- In the terminal, run `setup.sh`.
-- In the terminal, run `run.sh`
+- In the terminal, run `run.sh`.
-- Use a web browser to navigate to `http://localhost`
+- Use a web browser to navigate to `http://localhost`.

 ## Providing Feedback and Reporting Issues